 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

 You’ll need to provide your name, email address, phone number and proof of ID to register for an account.
-It’s also a good idea to setup two-factor authorisation to provide an extra level of security.
+It’s also a good idea to setup 2-factor authentication to provide an extra level of security.